A Cyborg Manifesto: Issues with Western patriarchal tenets

 Haraway highlights what she sees as the problematic use and justification of historical Western ideologies like patriarchy, colonialism, essentialism, and naturalism (among others).
 These traditions in turn allow for the problematic formations of taxonomies (and identifications of the Other) and what Haraway explains as "antagonistic dualisms" that order Western discourse.
 These dualisms, Haraway states, "have all been systematic to the logics and practices of domination of women, people of color, nature, workers, animals... all [those] constituted as others."
-She highlights specific problematic dualisms of self/other, culture/nature, male/female, civilized/primitive, right/wrong, truth/illusion, total/partial, God/man (among others).
+She highlights specific problematic dualisms of "self/other,[...] culture/nature, male/female, civilized/primitive,[...] right/wrong, truth/illusion, total/partial, God/man [among others]".
 She explains that these dualisms are in competition with one another, creating paradoxical relations of domination (especially between the One and the Other).
 However, high-tech culture provides a challenge to these antagonistic dualisms.

 There is also the idea that cyborgs are beings that have been uncoupled from organic reproduction.
-Haraway also distinguishes the cyborg from other literary ideas that are lacking in their parentage such as Frankenstein, because that parentage is no longer a relevant or desired connection.
-Haraway paints the cyborg as the illegitimate offspring of patriarchal capitalism; because that connection isn’t sought or is irrelevant, the cyborg is not beholden unbeholden to its capitalistic, patriarchal, and neoliberal origins.
+Haraway also distinguishes the cyborg from other literary ideas that are lacking in their parentage such as Frankenstein's monster, because that parentage is no longer a relevant or desired connection.
+Haraway paints the cyborg as the illegitimate offspring of patriarchal capitalism; because that connection isn't sought or is irrelevant, the cyborg is not beholden to its capitalistic, patriarchal, and neoliberal origins.
 There are social and bodily realities that come about from the joint kinship with both organisms and machines that inform on the identities of cyborgs to be permanently partial identities, incorporating aspects of both.
-The struggle is to see from both perspectives at once, and can provide an archetype for resistance, as another of Haraway’s premises is about the need for unity of people in the face of what she refers to as “world wide intensification of domination.”
+The struggle is to see from both perspectives at once, and can provide an archetype for resistance, as another of Haraway's premises is about the need for unity of people in the face of what she refers to as "world wide intensification of domination."